vas0011/cse15l-lab-reports/lab3.md

   ./911report/chapter-13.5.txt
   ./911report/chapter-3.txt
 ```
 Using the ```-size``` option for find allows us to search for files based on their size.
-In this example we are looking for files in the current directory (technical) for files that are more than 200 kilobytes in size.
+In this example we are looking for files in the current directory (technical) and its subdirectories for files that are more than 200 kilobytes in size.
 The ```+``` indicates more than and the ```k``` indicates kilobytes.
 This is useful if we want to look for a file you don't know the name of but know that is a large file.
 It is also useful to know which files take up a lot of space if you are trying to use the least amount of space for your project.

 **Example 2**
 ```